BonsaiDen/JavaScript-Garden/doc/this.md

     foo.apply(bar, 1, 2, 3);

-When using the `call` or `apply` methods of `Function.prototype`, one can explictly set the value of `this` inside the called function, so in the above case the *method case* does **not** apply, and `this` inside of `foo` will be set to `bar`.
+When using the `call` or `apply` methods of `Function.prototype`, one can explicitly set the value of `this` inside the called function, so in the above case the *method case* does **not** apply, and `this` inside of `foo` will be set to `bar`.